Safe-D: Safety through Disruption

 Abstract

 Automated vehicle technologies vary from simple alerts to partially automated driving tasks that are increasingly available in today’s vehicles.
 Advanced driver assistance systems (ADAS) seek to alert a driver to critical events (e.g., forward collision warning) or even intervene (e.g., emergency braking, lane-keeping steering) to prevent crashes.
 These technologies, however, are not available equally across the passenger vehicle fleet, nor is there standardization in how their uses and limitations are marketed to potential buyers or demonstrated at point of sale, including by increasingly popular online “dealerships” like Vroom and Carvana.
-The proliferation of ADAS has also outpaced crash scene data collection methods and updates to current crash investigation forms.
-ADAS variables are not currently included in the Model Minimum Uniform Crash Criteria (MMUCC) guidelines and thus unlikely to exist on crash reports for most states.
-Realizing the full benefit of Advanced Driver Assistance Systems (ADAS) relies on salespeople, consumers, and law enforcement understanding their benefits and limitations in improving traffic safety.
-Through three interrelated studies, this project will investigate the state of knowledge and current practices on how ADAS technologies are marketed, sold, and demonstrated at point-of-sale, how information on ADAS is collected in crash reports, and what existing crash data reveal about the state of knowledge on ADAS in crash involvement.
-This project addresses gaps that create a substantial safety risk where salespeople, drivers, and law enforcement may not understand the correct use and limitations of ADAS.
+The proliferation of ADAS has also outpaced current crash investigation forms.
+The current Model Minimum Uniform Crash Criteria includes limited guidance on crash avoidance technologies and most state crash reports do not include ADAS variables.
+Realizing the full benefit of ADAS relies on salespeople, consumers, and law enforcement understanding their benefits and limitations in improving traffic safety.
+This project investigated the state of knowledge and current practices on how ADAS technologies are marketed and sold, how ADAS are notated in crash reports, and what existing crash data reveal about ADAS in crash involvement to help illuminate and address gaps in current pre-sale and post-crash ADAS research.

 Project Highlights